pack-299/website/index.md

 # [Events](/events)
 # Covid Update
 In 2020 we are still experimenting on how to handle the ever changing regulations and rules for meetings and events.
+We had our first successful pack virtual meeting Sept 8, 2020.

 Dens **can have** in person meetings as long as they are outdoors, with masks and hand sanitizer.
 Each Den may have their own combination of in person and virtual meetings.

-Pack meetings will start the school year with virtual events the second Tuesday of each month at 6:00pm during the school year.
+Pack meetings are the second Tuesday of each month at 6:00pm during the school year.

-**Sept 8, 2020** 6:00pm will be the first virtual Pack Meeting
+<a href="mailto:info@pack299sandiego.org?Subject=Pack 299 Info" title="Contact us">Email us</a> for the latest info.

 # Membership